 The surgery went well and Dr. Loudon

 accomplished what he needed.
 The next few days were really rough.
 Monday it took over 10 hours to get my medications dialed in to relieve the pain in my head.
 It was consistently between 7-9 on the pain scale.
-Morphin didn’t work – instant vomit – and that put pressure on my head.
-Finally they used a combination of Benedril, Regaline, IV Tylenol and Dilaudid to take the edge off.
+Morphine didn’t work – instant vomit – and that put pressure on my head.
+Finally they used a combination of Benedryl, Regaline, IV Tylenol and Dilaudid to take the edge off.
 So the lack of pain management and sleep were starting to catch up with me.
 Tuesday during the day wasn’t too bad and I rested alot.
 Tuesday night got interesting from the Dilaudid – gave me hallucinations.
 The building across the way from my room was completely empty except in my head, I could see people working out and when they were done, they jumped of the balcony.
 The mind is a special place.

 Keeping my streaks alive